 That’s a tough thing to do, making the American Revolution relatable and intriguing for the casual listener who often isn’t predisposed to research America’s origins.
 There’s also another important message among the many that are presented throughout the play, one that many of the more invested fans of the smash hit have heard, which is the importance of contributions made by immigrants, and by those with little to nothing associated with their names.

 Alexander Hamilton, for many who do not know, was an immigrant from Saint Croix in the Caribbean.
-His father abandoned his mother, brother, and Alex when he was young, and Hamilton’s mother later died after becoming quite ill, although Alexander survived the same sickness that took his mother from him.
-After a hurricane ripped through the tiny islands that Hamilton struggled on, he penned a letter about the natural disaster, which then caused some of the more successful businessmen in the area to fund a trip for Hamilton to go to the United States to gain an education.
+His father abandoned his mother, brother, and Alex when he was young.
+Hamilton’s mother later died after becoming quite ill, although Alexander survived the same sickness.
+After a hurricane ripped through the tiny islands that Hamilton struggled on, he penned a letter about the natural disaster.
+This led to successful businessmen in the area to fund a trip for Hamilton to go to the United States to gain an education.
 And from there, the rest is history.

 This is likely the biggest takeaway from Hamilton the Musical, because a central theme of the play is Hamilton doing everything he can to become successful.
 Hamilton works to make a name for himself, and to not return to the struggle and hardships that he and his family faced early on in life.
 The resilience and perseverance shown throughout the play should reflect many similar stories that members of the audience will no doubt have heard before.